JohannesBorgqvist/symSys_1st_ODEs/README.md

 **kpathsea version 6.3.2**,<br>
 **Copyright 2020 Han The Thanh (pdfTeX) et al.**<br>

+To run all scripts and generate a report, a bash script called "*run\_all.sh*" has been created.
+It might be neccessary to get permission to run the file first which can be done by typing "*chmod +x run\_all.sh*" and then the script is executed with the command "*./run\_all.sh*".
 ## Setting up the project using anaconda
 The easiest way to get the scripts to work properly is to install [anaconda](https://docs.anaconda.com/anaconda/install/).
 When anaconda is installed, the required dependencies in order to run the script is accessed by creating an anconda environment with the provided yml-file.
 This is done with the following command:<br>
 *conda env create -f symSys_1st_ODEs.yml*.<br>